-Generally used when there is immediate or imminent threat of danger on or directly adjacent to the campus placing the students' and staff physical safety or lives at risk.
-When implemented all campus and classroom activities are immediately stopped.
+Generally used when there is immediate or imminent threat of danger on or directly adjacent to the campus When implemented all campus and classroom activities are immediately stopped.
 Students and staff are directed to quickly move to the nearest, safest indoor location.
 This action is commonly used, but not limited to, in response to dangerous incidents such as: